ronaldbosma/protect-apim-with-oauth/demos/demo.md

 The app registrations are deployed using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension).

-The app registration and service principal that represents the API Management service is deployed using [apim-app-registration.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/apim-app-registration.bicep).
+The app registration and service principal that represents the API Management service is deployed in [apim-app-registration.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/apim-app-registration.bicep).
 It specifies the following:
 - The `identifierUris` (`Application ID URI`) is set to `api://<apim-service-name>`.
 It's used as the scope when requesting an access token.
-- The `requestedAccessTokenVersion` property is set to `2`, which means that OAuth 2.0 tokens are used.
+- The `requestedAccessTokenVersion` property is set to `2`, which means that OAuth 2.0 tokens are issued.
 - The `appRoles` property specifies the available roles that can be assigned to clients.
-- The `appRoleAssignmentRequired` property on the service principal is set to `true`, which means that only clients that have a role assigned can access the API Management service.
+- The `appRoleAssignmentRequired` property on the service principal is set to `true`, which means that only clients that have a role assigned can retrieve an access token.

-The app registrations and service principals that represent the client applications are deployed using [client-app-registration.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/client-app-registration.bicep).
+The app registrations and service principals that represent the client applications are deployed with [client-app-registration.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/client-app-registration.bicep).

 Assignment of the roles to the valid client is done using [assign-app-roles.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/assign-app-roles.bicep).